Trump not sold on Giuliani defense

 "I'd get used to getting more blindsided on a regular basis and not really knowing what the heck is going on and understanding that you are not going to be able to message the good policy things you are doing," the strategist said.
 "It's really the President taking over.
 It's the President saying you know what I'm going to do it my way."

-"You can plan and plan and plan your short-term and long-term communications strategies, but when you are faced with the reality of this President's motive operating you might as well just throw the plans out the window," the source added.
+"You can plan and plan and plan your short-term and long-term communications strategies, but when you are faced with the reality of this President's mode of operating you might as well just throw the plans out the window," the source added.

 Though he is not an official government employee, Giuliani is now being introduced to a similar treatment that other White House staffers -- and former favorites of Trump's -- have faced in the past, where your rank with the President depends on the outcome of the news cycle.